kulltc/openai-assistants-api-slackbot/readme.md

-# Tabular and SQL GPT Assistant
+# OpenAI Assitants API based Slackbot
 ## Overview
-The Tabular and SQL GPT Assistant is an AI-powered tool designed to assist developers in troubleshooting and understanding (Tabular Model) data warehouse projects.
+This codebase is currently configured to be a SSAS Tabular and SQL Assistant.
+It is an AI-powered tool designed to assist developers in troubleshooting and understanding (Tabular Model) data warehouse projects.
 It focuses on two critical layers: the SQL Data Warehouse and the Tabular Model (SSAS), which sits atop the SQL Server.
+Note that it should be easy to repurpose this code for other use cases.

 ## Key Features:
 - Code Insight Functions: Offers functions to access and analyze source code of both SQL and Tabular layers.